 How can I get a guest account for a visitor?

-If you are faculty or staff and have someone coming to campus for a University affiliated event or visit and they require access related to the visit, you may submit a request via a Helpdesk ticket.
+If you are faculty or staff and have someone coming to campus for a University affiliated event or visit and they require domain access related to the visit, you may submit a request via a Helpdesk ticket.

 By requesting a guest account you are agreeing to assume sponsorship of the individual and to inform your guest of these expectations.
 Guest account access is granted under the expectation that account holders will use the access in accordance with Tarleton State University’s Account Management and Computer Use rules for compliance.
 Violations will result in the immediate revocation of guest account privileges.